Sodium carbonate

 The Uses of Sodium carbonate

-Sodium Carbonate is an alkali that exists as crystals or crystalline powder and is readily soluble in water. it has numerous functions: an antioxidant, a curing and pickling agent, a flavoring agent, a processing aid, a sequestrant, and an agent for ph control. it is used in instant soups to neutralize acidity. it is used in alginate water des- sert gels to sequester the calcium, allowing the alginate to solubilize. it is also used in puddings, sauces, and baked goods.
+Sodium carbonate is an alkali that appears as crystals or crystalline powder and dissolves easily in water.
+It serves multiple functions, including as an antioxidant, curing and pickling agent, flavoring agent, processing aid, sequestrant, and pH control agent.
+It is used in instant soups to neutralize acidity and in alginate water dessert gels to sequester calcium, allowing the alginate to dissolve.
+It is also used in puddings, sauces, and baked goods.

 What are the applications of Application